 From an interview with Gisela (Gigi) Sedlmayer, Author of “Talon, Come Fly With Me”

 To face myself.
-When I started to write the book, I never thought of the things they came out then.
+When I started to write the book, I never thought of the things that came out then.
 I wanted to write an adventure story for children and see what came out of that.
 Because, like Matica, I was rejected in school, not because of the growth handicap she has.
 I had other things.
-I had to face what Matica is facing and learned, even from writing the book, more and more to cope with myself, to overcome my own rejection and to realize that I have survived a deadly disease.
+I had to face what Matica is facing and learned, even from writing the book, more and more to cope with myself, to overcome my own rejection, and to realize that I have survived a deadly disease.

 From an interview with Louis Bertrand Shalako, Author of ‘Redemption: an Inspector Gilles Maintenon mystery’